-1 year ago · Justin Becker · Comments Off on How Life in a Manufactured Home Must Change Due to COVID-19
+3 years ago · Justin Becker · Comments Off on How Life in a Manufactured Home Must Change

 The manufactured home industry has been on the rise for a long time now.
 Although it has received challenges from the COVID–19 pandemic, it is still projected to succeed in the future of the real estate market.

-The world we were used to, about a year ago, has changed forever.
-We aren’t sure of what the future or the present holds.
+The world we were used to, about a year ago, has changed forever; and we are not sure of what the future or the present holds.

 There is no hiding the fact that COVID–19 has left many people out of work.
-This means that people have been quarantined, with more spare time than ever before.
+This means that people have been quarantined, giving them more spare time than ever before.

-There are even those who have tried home improvement projects to enrich their mobile home.
+There are even those who have tried manufactured home maintenance tips and home improvement projects to enrich their mobile home.

 Life in manufactured homes, therefore, must change due to the pandemic.
-In this article, we’ll look at how a manufactured home must change due to the pandemic and how it affects our mobile homes.
+In this article, we will look at how a manufactured home must change due to the pandemic and how it affects our mobile homes.

 Life in a Manufactured Home